Varshaa-2499/Varshaa-2499_SQL_Capstone_Project/README.md

 🔹 Objectives

-Designed and structure hospital-related tables (patients, doctors, departments, appointments, billing, etc.).
+* Designed and structure hospital-related tables (patients, doctors, departments, appointments, billing, etc.).

-SQL queries for CRUD operations (Create, Read, Update, Delete).
+* SQL queries for CRUD operations (Create, Read, Update, Delete).

-Answered key business/operational questions through SQL.
+* Answered key business/operational questions through SQL.

-Demonstrated advanced SQL concepts like joins, subqueries, window functions, and aggregations.
+* Demonstrated advanced SQL concepts like joins, subqueries, window functions, and aggregations.

 🔹 Key Queries & Use Cases

-✔️ Retrieved the total revenue generated per hospital branch.
+* Retrieved the total revenue generated per hospital branch.

-✔️ Identified the list of patients with their latest appointment date.
+* Identified the list of patients with their latest appointment date.

-✔️ Average treatment cost per specialization.
+* Average treatment cost per specialization.

-✔️ Retrieved the most common reason for patients to visit.
+* Retrieved the most common reason for patients to visit.

-✔️ Ranked top 3 doctors by highest appointment using RANK().
+* Ranked top 3 doctors by highest appointment using RANK().

 🔹 Tools & Skills Used

 SQL (MySQL workbench)

-Database Design – Tables, Keys, Normalization
+* Database Design – Tables, Keys, Normalization

-Joins & Subqueries – INNER JOIN, CTE, Subquery
+* Joins & Subqueries – INNER JOIN, CTE, Subquery

-Aggregate Functions – COUNT, SUM, AVG, GROUP BY, HAVING
+* Aggregate Functions – COUNT, SUM, AVG, GROUP BY, HAVING

-Window Functions – RANK()
+* Window Functions – RANK()

-Data Cleaning & Integrity – Constraints, Primary & Foreign Keys
+* Data Cleaning & Integrity – Constraints, Primary & Foreign Keys

 🔹 Insights Gained

-Westside clinic has the highest revenue generated per hospital branch.
+* Westside clinic has the highest revenue generated per hospital branch.

-Checkups and consultaion is the most common reason to visit.
+* Checkups and consultaion is the most common reason to visit.

-Dermertology department treatment cost is highes than other department.
+* Dermertology department treatment cost is highes than other department.

-Doctor who has more number of appointments than other doctors.
+D* octor who has more number of appointments than other doctors.

-🔹 How to Use

-Download the SQL scripts and dataset from this repository.

-Import the dataset into your SQL environment (MySQL/PostgreSQL/SQLite).

-Run schema.sql to create tables and insert sample data.

-Run queries.sql to execute business queries and generate insights.

 🔹 Files in this Repo